Baynard House, London

 Baynard House is a brutalist office block in Queen Victoria Street in Blackfriars in the City of London, occupied by BT Group.
-It was built on the site of Baynard's Castle.
+It was built on the site of the second (and last) Baynard's Castle.
 Most of the land under it is a scheduled monument.
 From 1982 to 1997 it housed the BT Museum.

 Features and uses

 The building was designed by William Holford incorporating a separation of pedestrians from streets, with a first-floor adjoining walkway along Queen Victoria Street that connects to Blackfriars station.
 The entrance foyer to Baynard House remains off this first floor level.
 A plaque in the building foyer reads:

 Legislation protecting the sightline of St Paul's Cathedral from bridges across the Thames and from places such as Putney and Richmond Park restricted the overall height of the building to three full levels above ground.

 Baynard House was for a few years a telephone exchange, and housed the first operational System X telephone exchange, which went live in 1980.
 From 1982 to 1997 it housed the BT Museum.

 It is the site of an unusual cast aluminium public sculpture by Richard Kindersley, entitled The Seven Ages of Man.
 The sculpture, consisting of a column made up of sculptural heads resembling a totem pole, was commissioned by Post Office Telecommunications and unveiled in April 1980.